garllockhart/AloeveraEdhotel/README.md

-### <p align="center"><b>Selamat Datang di Aloevera Edhotel</b></p>
+### <p align="center"><b>Welcome to Aloevera Edhotel</b></p>

 ------------

-## 🤔 Apa itu Aloevera Edhotel?
+## 🤔 What is Aloevera Edhotel?

-Aloevera Edhotel merupakan sistem reservasi hotel yang bertujuan untuk mempermudah pemesanan kamar hotel agar lebih terstruktur.
-Sistem ini dibuat dengan bahasa pemprograman C.
+Aloevera Edhotel is a hotel reservation system that aims to make it easier to book hotel rooms so that they are more structured.
+This system is built with the C programming language.

-## 🤨 Fitur apa saja yang tersedia di Aloevera Edhotel?
+## 🤨 Feature
 - Authentification (Login & Logout)
 - CRUD (Create, Read, Update, Delete) User
 - CRUD (Create, Read, Update, Delete) Room